jparkerweb/pixel-banner/inventory.md

    Gets the first valid value from an array of values, properly handling zero values that shouldn't be treated as falsy.
 3. **updateNoteFrontmatter(imagePath, plugin, usedField)**
    Updates the active note's frontmatter with a banner image reference, handling existing frontmatter and custom field names.
+4. **updateNoteFrontmatterWithUrl(imageUrl, plugin, usedField)**
+   Updates the active note's frontmatter with a direct image URL reference, used when pinning API images without saving locally.

 ## `/src/utils/debounce.js`
 Provides utility functions for debouncing function calls.